CommunityForge/www/_volunteer_photos/volunteer_photo_3.md

 ---
-image_path: /assets/img/volunteers/volunteers_3.jpg
+image_path: /assets/img/volunteers/volunteers_graffiti.jpg
-title: This is an example caption
+title: Thanks to Shane Pilster for painting this amazing tag on our building!
 ---